 Payments in respect of the Securities shall be made free and clear of, and without withholding or deduction for, or on account of, taxes of the Netherlands, unless such withholding or deduction is required by law.
-In the event that any such withholding or deduction is made, additional amounts may be payable by the Issuer, subject to certain exceptions as are more fully described under "Terms and Conditions of the Securities-Taxation".
+In the event that any such withholding or deduction is made, additional amounts may be payable by the Issuer, subject to certain exceptions as are more fully described under "Terms and Conditions of the Euro Securities - Taxation" and "Terms and Conditions of the Sterling Securities - Taxation", respectively.